 Staying Safe for Fall & Winter Hiking

-As an avid hiker and backpacker, I’ve encountered the PNW in all of its weather elements on the trail.
-I am a leader and mentor within the Mountaineers and my emphasis on safety first is paramount.
-I help participants gain confidence, practice leave no trace principles, provide a space for belonging for all levels of physical abilities, and have fun.
+As an avid hiker and backpacker, I have experienced the PNW in all its weather elements.
+I am the Chair of the Mountaineers Foothills Branch Backpacking Committee, Co-Creator and Administrator for a beginning hiking series called GoHike, and an urban walk leader.
+My emphasis on safety is a priority.
+I help participants gain confidence, practice leave no trace principles and foster a space for belonging.
+I welcome all levels of physical abilities and create a community of outdoor enthusiasts who take care of one another on the trails.

-Some of us are fair-weather hikers, and some of us need options for the wet, cold and sometimes snowy moments of our region.
+The wintry weather is here, and safety essentials are necessary on our trails.
+We need options for the wet, cold, and snowy trails to recreate on.
 Snow fans rejoice this time of year because snowshoeing, skiing and snowboarding opportunities abound.
-But what about the rest of us who just want to get on the trails?
-It is a delight to hike on top of snow, see animal tracks in front of you and be in awe of frozen waterfalls, lakes and experience the moody, misty wonders of our PNW trails.
+But what about the rest of us who just want to get on the trails and hike?
+While it can be exciting to hike in snow, see animal tracks, and be in awe of frozen waterfalls, lakes and experience the moody, misty wonders of our PNW trails, additional safety measures are essential.

-Fortunately, with a little know-how, prep and awareness, hiking safely in the colder months is possible!
+Fortunately, with a little knowledge, prep, and awareness, hiking safely in the colder months is possible.

 What can I do to prepare?